-Right now, we’re paying PMI every single month and trust me, I am NOT happy about it.
-But I love our house and am totally stoked to be building equity, hosting people, and enjoying life.
+Right now, I’m paying PMI every single month, and trust me, I am NOT happy about it.
+But I love my house and am totally stoked to be building equity, hosting people, and enjoying life.

-If you are paying PMI each month like us, that is money being poured down the drain that could be going towards reaching all of your financial goals.
+If you are paying PMI each month like me, that is money being poured down the drain that could be going towards reaching all of your financial goals.

-We only put 5% down on our house but thankfully, we were able to build some extra equity by making some improvements on the front end through a 203K loan.
+I only put 5% down on my house but thankfully, I was able to build some extra equity by making some improvements on the front end through a 203K loan.

 16. Give More to Others

-As a Christian, I believe that giving is one of the greatest joys and responsibilities that we are commanded to do.
-There’s no doubt that we’re called to care for the poor and needy, serve with our time, and give generously.
+As a Christian, I believe that giving is one of the greatest joys and responsibilities that I am commanded to do.
+There’s no doubt that I am called to care for the poor and needy, serve with my time, and give generously.

 But giving is not only for Christians.

-We should all aspire to give more and to bless others, especially if we have a decent handle on our finances.
+I should all aspire to give more and to bless others, especially if I have a decent handle on my finances.
 It can be tempting to be selfish, hoarding away money for yourself as you try to reach your financial goals.

-But personally, I wouldn’t want to accomplish any of the goals on this list unless I was giving along the way.
+But personally, I wouldn’t want to accomplish any of the financial goals on this list unless I was giving along the way.

 So, open up your blinders and consider how you can help others around you.
 Don’t be so laser-focused on your own goals and dreams that you neglect looking at those around you who are suffering.

 17. Start a Side Hustle

-One of the best ways to increase your income is to make money on the side.
+One of the best ways to increase your income is to make some extra money on the side.
 These days, there are hundreds of potential side hustles or side gigs that will allow you to earn enough money to cover your living expenses.

 The challenge is finding something you enjoy that you can get paid for.